 To support life events, we held a roundtable discussion with managers and worked to establish a system for those taking parental leave to prevent career losses (leaving work or slowdowns in career development) in childbirth and childcare.
 In addition, with the amendment of the Child Care and Family Care Leave Act, we have created an environment in which it is easier than ever for both men and women who wish to take parental leave, such as the new system of childbirth leave for fathers.

-* An acronym for Volatility Uncertainty Complexity Ambituity.
-A condition in which the future is unceratin and difficult to predict.
+* An acronym for Volatility Uncertainty Complexity Ambiguity.
+A condition in which the future is uncertain and difficult to predict.

 Training for women’s career advancement